$ cat abstract.md

 author = {Song-Ze Yu and Milan Liessens Dujardin and

-Yuxuan Cai and Wantong Zhang},
+Yuxuan Cai and Wantong Zhang and Brian Cruz and

 year = {2026},